FSC Urban lichens 2 guide

 Lichens are highly sensitive to subtle changes in environmental conditions.
 So they are useful as natural indicators of the health of our environment.
 In the past sulphur dioxide from coal burning and industry was the main pollutant.
 It was a major cause of acid rain.
 But today nitrogen compounds from intensive farming and motor vehicle exhausts are becoming the main pollutant.
 Although pollutants can kill many lichens, other lichens tolerate, or even depend on them.
 This guide indicates which lichens are acid-tolerant and nitrogen-tolerant, and also which lichens grow in unpolluted sites.

 This is a good time to look at urban lichens, as levels of sulphur dioxide, air pollution and acid rain have been falling rapidly.
-Many leafy lichens are growing in sites in central London where they may not have been present for 200 years.
+Indeed many leafy lichens are growing in sites in central London where they have been present for 200 years.
+Use the Urban lichens 2 guide to explore lichens in your local area.